hexdump/dotfiles/laptop-config/input-config/README.md

 Normally, the sequence of numbers after the pointer ID will be `1` through `10`.
 Number `2` is the middle mouse click function, and setting it to `0` will map it to a "nothing" action, while retaining the other functionality of the middle mouse button.

-In order to run this at boot, we put the `xinput` commands into your `~/.xsessionrc` file.
+We put these in our `~/.config/i3/config` file to be run whenever we boot into a desktop (thus able to use a mouse).